Sports ticket prices are getting more expensive — and pricing out many fans

 For example, as part of a $600 million funding from Maryland taxpayers, the team is undertaking major renovations of Camden Yards, including a bigger scoreboard.

-But they are also using some of the money to build a "premium club."
+But it is also using some of the money to build a "premium club."
 A video rendering on the team's website shows a luxurious setting, with its own entrance and tables and bartenders pouring wine.
 The team told NPR the club is intended to provide "a more elevated club experience" where members "can entertain clients and friends."

 On one level, Hinz understands.
 But he never realized how much that Orioles future would cost him as a loyal fan.